pvarasa/mtgcompare/README.md

-  -h, --help            show this help message and exit -c CARD, --card CARD  name of the card to search for -f FILE, --file FILE  file with one card name per line
+  -h, --help            show this help message and exit -c CARD, --card CARD  name of the card to search for -f FILE, --file FILE  file with one card name per line -e EXPORT, --export EXPORT
+                        file name to export all prices found in json
 ~~~~~~~

 ## Features TODO